 Note: The Python Global Interpreter Lock (GIL) allows running a single thread at a time, even the machine has multiple processors.

-Benefits of Multithreading in Python
+Benefits of Using Python for Multithreading

 When to use Multithreading in Python?